 The ideal heat pump temperature is the lowest you feel comfortable at home.
 Most people feel comfortable at home at around 18-21°C.

 Experiment by lowering thermostats one degree at a time until you find your perfect temperature.
 Avoid significant temperature changes — remember your heat pump takes time to bring rooms up to temperature.

 Having thermostats in various rooms also gives you more control over your heating.
-The more thermostats you have, the more sway there is over your system.

 You can lower the temperature in rooms like bedrooms and heat others to your wishes.
 Do you like a warm kitchen when you wake up?
 Programme the kitchen’s thermostat and you can come down to make a morning brew in a cosy atmosphere.